Developer-Autodesk/viewer-javascript-tutorial/tutorial.md

  ![Create an App](img/createApp.png)

 * Select the 'API' you want to generate a key for.
-I.e. for this tutorial,  the 'View and Data API'.
+For this tutorial, select the 'View and Data API'.

  ![Choose view and data API](img/selectAPI.png)

-* Fill the form, and submit your request by pushing the 'Create App' button.
+* Complete the form, and submit your request by pushing the 'Create App' button.
 Your application should now appear in your application lists.
+(Note: The 'Redirect URL' field is a required field, but you don't have to provide a real URL if you don't have one - just add something like 'http://www.mysite.com').

  ![](img/appCreated.png)

-* Click on 'your application' item to access your Consumer Key and Secret.
-Your API key is available from the 'Application Details' page, in the 'My Apps' section.
+* Click on the App you just created to access your Consumer Key and Secret.
+You can review your App and API keys whenever you like my clicking on the 'My Apps' link after signing in.

  ![](img/showConsummkerKeys.png)

 By default, a key can be used on any site / application.
-We strongly recommend that you restrict the use of your key to domains that you administer, to prevent use on unauthorized sites.
+However, we strongly recommend that you restrict the use of your key to domains that you administer, to prevent use on unauthorized sites.
+We also recommend you create a new App (API key) for every new application (rather than reusing the same key in multiple applications).